Mariusz Pudzianowski

 Mariusz Zbigniew Pudzianowski (/pl/; born 7 February 1977), also known as 'Pudzian' and 'Dominator', is a Polish former strongman and mixed martial artist.
-With 43 international titles at a record 70% win percentage, 58 total wins, 71 podiums and 28 world records in his strongman career, he is widely regarded as one of the greatest and most decorated strength athletes of all-time.
+With 43 international titles at a record 70% win percentage, 58 total wins, 71 podiums and 28 world records in his strongman career.

-During his career as a strongman, Pudzianowski won five World's Strongest Man titles in 2002, 2003, 2005, 2007 and 2008, the most in history.
+During his career as a strongman, Pudzianowski won five World's Strongest Man titles in 2002, 2003, 2005, 2007 and 2008, the most in the 48 year history of the competition.
 He also won two runner-up titles in 2006 and 2009 and made 9 out of 9 appearances into the World's Strongest Man final (a feat replicated only by Hafþór Júlíus Björnsson since then).
 While securing eight World Strongman Cup Federation wins and twelve Strongman Super Series wins, he also won the Europe's Strongest Man title a record six times and the Poland's Strongest Man title a record seven times.

 In 2009, Pudzianowski started his career as a mixed martial artist.
-By 2022, he won his 17th professional fight.
+By 2022, he had won his 17th professional fight.